TITLE:Director of Business Training and Community Education

 DUTIES AND RESPONSIBILITIES

-- Aggressively develop and promote a list of customized training project needs through regular face-to-face interaction and electronic and phone follow-up communication with businesses and manufacturers.
-Maintain a log of visits.
+- Create and organize customized training projects by generating leads through face-to-face interaction, electronic, and phone communication with businesses and manufacturers.

-- Become a Chamber of Commerce Ambassador in order to develop relationships with local businesses.
+- Serve as a Chamber of Commerce Ambassador to develop relationships with local businesses.

 - Assume all other reasonable professional duties and responsibilities as assigned by the supervisor.